usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Romance in the Age of Adaptive Feedback_, by Unspecified Enemies
+- _THE BOOK 2_, by YOASOBI
+- _THE BOOK_, by YOASOBI
 - _歪曲_, by Shing02
 - _Orange Barrel Action_, by Theo Parrish
 - _Gift Songs_, by Jefre Cantu-Ledesma